Hong Kong is currently being ruled by the barbarian Beijing regime not because

 Military Region before being transferred to Hong Kong to assume the post of

-was the chief of cadre department, political department of Guangzhou
+chief of cadre department, political department of Guangzhou Military Region

-Military Region before he came to Hong Kong in 2004 to work as the director
+before he left China for Hong Kong in 2004 to work as the director of

-of political department of PLA Hong Kong Garrison.
-Afterward, Zeng was
+political department of PLA Hong Kong Garrison.
+Afterward, Zeng was promoted

 Liu Xunfa (劉匪勳發),